Amet13/ODYSSEY/Documentation/USER_GUIDE.md

 - **Use custom prior days:** Enable this to customize how many days before the reservation date the automation should run (default is 2 days).
 - **Prior days stepper:** Use the stepper to select between 0-7 days.
 This is useful for debugging, testing, or adjusting your reservation strategy.

+## 💤 Sleep and Autorun Reliability

+- ODYSSEY schedules automatic runs two days prior at 6:00 p.m.
+If your Mac is sleeping at that time, the run may be missed.
+- To ensure reliability, keep your Mac awake around 6:00 p.m. on autorun days.
+You can use third-party utilities such as [Caffeine](https://www.caffeine-app.net) to temporarily prevent sleep.